ellaism/ellaism.org/_docs/exchange.md

 ## Exchanges That Might Have Problems

 * [Cryptobroker](https://trade.cryptobroker.io/markets/ellabtc): Supports Ellaism trading.
-However, multiple users have reported that there might be problem for withdrawal.
+However, multiple users have reported that there might be problems for withdrawal.